shrutikaagokul/CODSOFT/movie_genre_classification/README.md

 ## Discussion
 The achieved accuracy is reasonable given the multi-class nature of the problem, class imbalance among genres, and overlapping movie themes.

+## Dataset Note
+The dataset used in this project exceeds GitHub’s file size limit and is therefore not included in this repository.
+It can be obtained from the CODSOFT-provided resources.

 ## Conclusion
 This project demonstrates the application of machine learning techniques for multi-class text classification and highlights real-world challenges such as imbalanced data and genre ambiguity.